EdinbR/EdinbR.github.io/_posts/2016-09-15_Sep_meeting.markdown

 Please note a change from the usual venue - we should _hopefully_ be in this new room from now on.

+This will invariably be followed by drinks and chat in the pub (probably the Potting Shed).

 We have two speakers:

 * [Guillaume Devailly](https://github.com/gdevailly): R future: non blocking, parallel assignment in R